WestDRI/wgpages/content/nationalParaView.md

 ## Quick knowledge test

-Start ParaView on your computer, load the dataset `data/disk_out_ref.ex2` and try to visualize temperature with a Clip and the velocity field with streamlines and arrows as shown in this image below:
+Start ParaView on your computer, load the dataset `data/disk_out_ref.ex2` and try to visualize temperature with a Clip and the velocity field with Stream Tracer With Custom Source and arrow Glyphs as shown in this image below:

 {{< figure src="/img/testImage.png" >}}